Family planning: China

 China's Family planning policy forced couples to have no more than one child.
 Beginning in 1979 and being officially phased out in 2015, the policy was instated to control the rapid population growth that was occurring in the nation at that time.
-With the rapid change in population, China was facing many impacts, including poverty and homelessness.
-As a developing nation, the Chinese government was concerned that a continuation of the rapid population growth that had been occurring would hinder their development as a nation.
+With the rapid population change, China was facing many impacts, including poverty and homelessness.
+As a developing nation, the Chinese government was concerned that a continuation of the rapid population growth that had been occurring would hinder its development as a nation.
 The process of family planning varied throughout China, as people differed in their responsiveness to the one-child policy, based on location and socioeconomic status.
-For example, many families in the cities accepted the policy more readily based on the lack of space, money, and resources that often occurs in the cities.
+For example, many families in the cities accepted the policy more readily based on the lack of space, money, and resources that often occur in the cities.
 Another example can be found in the enforcement of this rule; people living in rural areas of China were, in some cases, permitted to have more than one child, but had to wait several years after the birth of the first one.
 However, the people in rural areas of China were more hesitant in accepting this policy.
-China's population policy has been credited with a very significant slowing of China's population growth which had been higher before the policy was implemented.
+China's population policy has been credited with a very significant slowing of China's population growth, which had been higher before the policy was implemented.
 However, the policy has come under criticism that it has resulted in abuse of women and girls.
-Often implementation of the policy has involved forced abortions, forced sterilization, and infanticides.
-In areas where family-planning regulations were strictly enforced like Guangxi Province, 80% of trafficked babies were girls as parents were more likely to sell their baby girls on the black market than baby boys.
-The number of girls that die within their first year of birth is twice that of boys.
+Often, implementation of the policy has involved forced abortions, forced sterilization, and infanticides.
+In areas where family-planning regulations were strictly enforced, like Guangxi Province, 80% of trafficked babies were girls, as parents were more likely to sell their baby girls on the black market than baby boys.
+The number of girls who die within their first year of birth is twice that of boys.
 Another drawback of the policy is that China's elderly population is now increasing rapidly.
-However, while the punishment of "unplanned" pregnancy is a large fine, both forced abortion and forced sterilization can be charged with intentional assault, which is punished with up to ten years' imprisonment.

-Family planning in China had its benefits, and its drawbacks.
-For example, it helped reduce the population by about 300 million people in its first 20 years.
-A drawback is that there are now millions of sibling-less people, and in China siblings are very important.
-Once the parent generation gets older, the children help take care of them, and the work is usually equally split among the siblings.
-Another benefit of the implementation of the one-child law is that it reduced the fertility rate from about 2.75 children born per woman, to about 1.8 children born per woman in the 1979.
+China's one-child policy was successful in many regards, but it carried with it high costs.
+It reduced the population by about 300 million people in its first 20 years.
+There are now millions of sibling-less people, and siblings are important in Chinese culture.
+Once a parent gets older, their children help take care of them, and the work is usually equally split among the siblings.
+The one-child policy reduced the fertility rate from about 2.75 children born per woman to about 1.8 children born per woman in 1979.

-In 2015, China ended the one-child policy, announcing that all married couples will be allowed to have two children, in a bid to reverse the rapid aging of the labor force.
+In 2015, China ended the one-child policy, announcing that all married couples would be allowed to have two children, in a bid to reverse demographic collapse.
 The one-child policy was replaced with a two-child policy.